-Level III instructors are competent in all terrain and on medium freestyle features and continuously blend the Technical Fundamentals to demonstrate techniques and tactics to their students.
-Level III instructors are able to synthesize their understanding of PSIA-AASI resources, including Technical Fundamentals, cause and effect relationships, phases of a turn, and ATML to help students achieve a more effective performance.
+Level III instructors are competent in all terrain and continuously blend the Technical Fundamentals to demonstrate techniques and tactics to their students.
+Level III instructors are able to synthesize their understanding of PSIA-AASI resources, including Technical Fundamentals, cause and effect relationships and phases of a turn to help students achieve a more effective performance.
 Level III instructors identify complex cause and effect relationships between multiple Technical Fundamentals.
-They understand how the phases of a turn/ATML can be isolated or combined.
+They understand how the phases of a turn can be isolated or combined.